clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/8-connect-geographically-dispersed-networks-expressroute-global-reach.md

 ## Quiz title: Check your knowledge

 ## Multiple Choice

 What is ExpressRoute Global Reach primarily designed for?

-(X) Connect branch offices across the world.{{Correct.
+(x) Connect branch offices across the world.{{Correct.
 ExpressRoute Global Reach is designed to complement your service provider’s WAN implementation and connect your branch offices across the world.}}

 ( ) Connect a data center to the public internet.{{Incorrect.
 ExpressRoute Global Reach was not primarily designed to connect a data center to public internet.}}